Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it looks up a specific design token by name, what it returns (name, value, category), and error handling.
-It distinguishes from get_design_context.
+The description clearly states it looks up a specific design token by name, read-only and with no side effects.
+It distinguishes itself from the sibling 'get_design_context' which is for broad overview, making the purpose precise.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.